-The California Consumer Privacy Act (“CCPA”) entered into force on January 2020, bringing with it increased data protection obligations on any business collecting personal data from Californian based consumers.
+The California Consumer Privacy Act (“CCPA”) entered into force on January 2020, bringing with it increased data protection obligations on any business collecting Information which relates to an identified or identifiable natural person. from Californian based consumers.
 Although similar to the European GDPR the CCPA differs in many ways as it takes a broader view of what constitutes personal data and includes information security.
 This blog is intended to provide a brief high-level overview.

 Who does the CCPA apply to?